 Top Concerns.
-Every commander, Service Chief, and director identifies the top two readiness concerns for their organization.
-Discussion includes background information, causal factors, and functional information to better understand the concern.
+Every commander, Service Chief, and director identifies the top two readiness concerns organization. their Discussion includes for information. causal background factors. and functional information to better understand the concern.
 The purpose of reporting top concerns is to improve joint readiness assessments and to inform the Chairman of the most important, near-term readiness issues.